You may also like

 The main reason the last coalition talks failed was disagreements over a conscription bill that would make military service compulsory for all, including those previously exempted if studying full-time in a religious seminary (yeshiva).

 As the ultra-Orthodox community grew (from a few thousand when Israel was established in 1948 to over a million in 2019), objections to this exemption increased among the secular public.
-Several bills were proposed and one even passed its first reading in the Knesset last year.
-Despite compromises and arguments over the wording – how many ultra-Orthodox men could be conscripted, at what age, for how long, under what conditions and so on – the issue has remained unresolved although almost 1,000 ultra-Orthodox men already serve in the army, in special units designed to accommodate their more stringent religious needs.
+Several bills were proposed, and one even passed its first reading in the Knesset last year.
+Despite compromises and arguments over the wording – how many ultra-Orthodox men could be conscripted, at what age, for how long, under what conditions, and so on – the issue has remained unresolved although almost 1,000 ultra-Orthodox men already serving in the army, in special units designed to accommodate their more stringent religious needs.

 The conscription of ultra-Orthodox men, which Lieberman supports, was the issue he used to prevent Netanyahu from forming a government.
-His Yisrael Beiteinu party is distinguished by its significant support from Israel’s Russian immigrant population, which includes many non-Jews and is mainly secular.
+Its significant support distinguishes his Yisrael Beiteinu party from Israel’s Russian immigrant population, which includes many non-Jews and is mainly secular.
 Although the party won only five seats, Lieberman is now trying to position himself as the hero of the country’s secular majority, using the conscription issue to support his position.

 An important question in September will be the degree to which either Lapid or Lieberman will stand firm on their support for conscription.

-As in the past, these parties may well have the opportunity to change the character of the country, especially in a coalition with Netanyahu and the more extreme religious-nationalist right.
+As in the past, these parties may well have the opportunity to change the country’s character, especially in a coalition with Netanyahu and the more extreme religious-nationalist right.
 In fact, Netanyahu has already included in his transitional government two members of the extreme right-wing religious (although not ultra-Orthodox) United Right List party, one of whom suggested that Jewish religious law replace civil law.
 Thus, it is not only the ultra-Orthodox parties that could change the character of Israel if Netanyahu once again struggles to form a coalition after 17 September.